-In the year 2023, working with a chatbot assistant has become almost inevitable.
+In 2024, working with a chatbot assistant has become almost inevitable.
 When browsing the internet, it’s common to encounter a little robot popping up from the bottom right corner of the browser.
 Most chatbots today are capable of voice recognition and can answer questions in a human-like manner.
 AWS introduced its chatbot service, Lex, back in 2017 and has since released a new version called Amazon Lex v2 in 2021.

 In this article, I will provide an overview of how to build more than just a simple “pizza ordering” mock chatbot.
 I will guide you on harnessing Lex’s power and transforming it into a digital assistant for Cloud Engineering tasks, such as creating an S3 Bucket based on different parameters.